IPAR special promo

 International Public Access Radio (IPAR): Public Broadcasting Service Airtime

-IPAR (International Public Access Radio) offers airtime on a public broadcasting service platform using our mainstream World Radio (Shortwave) and AM/MW frequencies and via Internet streaming audio at special low rates.
+IPAR: International Public Access Radio offers airtime on a public access broadcasting service platform using our mainstream World Radio (Shortwave) and AM/MW frequencies and via Internet streaming audio at special low rates.
 If you have a regular daily program of 15 minutes or more, airtime may be reserved on any available frequency with powers of 50, 100, 150, 200, 250 and 300 kW to Europe and any country in the World.